 - Transcript(s) from all colleges and universities attended.
 First-year students should wait for fall semester grades to be posted before submitting their transcript.

 - Personal statement, one-two pages double spaced, including the following:

 - Describe your experience learning Spanish to date, and if you're currently taking Spanish at Duke.
 If you have not taken a Spanish class at Duke, detail how many years you have studied Spanish, where, and the type of work you did during those studies (for example, types of reading and writing assignments).

 - Describe your experiences traveling abroad, your interest in health related topics, and your interest in Latin American culture and society.
 Explain why you are interested in Costa Rica specifically, how this experience can enhance your academic and career goals, and how it can benefit you on the whole.

-- Academic letter of recommendation from a Spanish language instructor (one)
+- One academic letter of recommendation, preferably from a Duke Spanish language instructor.*